 We recommend driving the main paved road, pulling off at the designated pull-offs to see the main arches, and saving time to hike to Delicate Arch.

-Make time to walk the streets, grab a local bite to eat, and explore local stores on the main street.
 Downtown Moab is quaint and full of old west desert charm mixed with some hippy-dippy.
-Super fun.

 Play an all-day hike to Druid Arch in the Canyonlands Needles District.

-The trailhead is about 2-2.5 hours from Moab.
-It will take roughly 5-7 hours to hike.
+The trailhead is about 2-2.5 hours from Moab and the hike will take 5-7 hours to do.

-It is worth the trip!
-This is an advanced backcountry hike that requires long distance, some rock scrambling, and a ladder climb.
+This is an advanced backcountry hike that requires long distance hiking, some rock scrambling, and a ladder climb.
 It also requires packing in all your own food and water.

-If you don’t feel like hiking in the backcountry all day, check out the famous Newspaper Rock Petroglyphs along the Indian Creek Scenic Byway.
+If you don’t feel like hiking in the backcountry all day, no worries.
+Check out the famous Newspaper Rock Petroglyphs along the Indian Creek Scenic Byway.